 A personal injury claim is one of the hardest claims to deal with.
 Going through the motions of a legal battle is the last thing you want to do when you’re trying to recover.
 The burden of medical bills and lost wages can pile up quickly, however, so you may not have a choice.
 Fortunately, the process is much easier with the help of an experienced personal injury lawyer.

-If you want to make the most out of your case, you need to be familiar with the different types of personal injury claims.
+If you want to make the most out of your case, you need to be familiar with the most common types of personal injury claims.
 Quite a few different scenarios can lead to a personal injury in which someone else is responsible due to negligent behavior.
 Knowing whether or not your situation qualifies for a personal injury claim is the first step into getting the damages you’re owed.
 Learn more about the common types of personal injury claims, and discover how a personal injury lawyer can help.

 The most common kind of personal injury case involves car accidents.
 This covers a wide variety of accidents from cars to trucks, buses, motorcycles and even bicycles.
 The primary purpose of a car accident claim is to collect damages from the liable party.
 It’s not always easy to determine liability, however, so you’re going to want a personal injury lawyer on your side.

 In order to win a car accident case, you’ll need to accomplish a few things.
 First, you have to show that the defendant was acting negligently by disobeying the rules of the road or not observing a reasonable expectation of carefulness.
 Then, you’ll have to draw the causal link between their negligence, the accident and your injuries or losses.
 Negligence itself can take on quite a few forms.
 They could have been driving recklessly, they could have been distracted by a phone or another electronic device or they could have been acting aggressively towards you, among other things.